emg1990/bank-app/README.md

       - You can also search the accounts using the search button on the account's list header

   - **Perform Transactions**:
+      - Transfer funds between your accounts and to other accounts.
-      - On the bottom right you'll find a button which will open a modal to create a new transaction.
+        - On the bottom right you'll find the New Transfer button which will open a modal to create a new transaction.
-      - Transfer funds between your accounts.
-      - Transfer funds to other accounts.

   - **Manage Your Accounts**:
+      - Create new personal accounts.
+        - On the bottom right you'll find the New Account button which will open a modal to create a new account.
-      - Add new accounts to your list, the account must exist on the DB (view [Mocked Account IDs](#mocked-account-ids) for examples).
+      - Add accounts to your list, the account must exist on the DB (view [Mocked Account IDs](#mocked-account-ids) for examples).
         - On the far right of the Accounts header you'll find a button which will open the Add modal.
       - Edit existing accounts.
         - On the right of each account from the list you'll find a notepad icon which will open the Edit modal.